MAIASP. 2021. No. 13 Natia Phiphia ( to the question of the

 Greek inscriptions found in Mtskheta reveal

-identification of each of the persons, especially the king, is quite
+of each of the persons, especially the king, is quite problematic.
+Still,

-problematic.
-Still, there are some possibilities to deal.
-King of Iberia is
+there are some possibilities to deal.
+King of Iberia is mentioned in all

 Key words: |